clojurists-together/clojuriststogether.org/content/docs/paypal-update.md

+---
-Title: Updating your PayPal details
+title: Updating or Cancelling your PayPal subscription
-Date:
-Type: "post"
+type: "page"
+---

+If you signed up for Clojurists Together using PayPal, you can manage your payments using the PayPal site.

+First, log in to [PayPal](https://www.paypal.com/).

-Find and click the small gear icon in the top right corner of your PayPal Homepage, it will provide you a secondary menu.
+Then, find and click the small gear icon in the top right corner of your PayPal Homepage, it will provide you a secondary menu.

 ![Click the settings gear from your Paypal Homepage](/images/docs/paypal/paypal-update-1.png)